GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 #If complete exit docker
 exit
 ```
+root@<containerid> is now exit.
+And you are back to your local computer.

 - Save and upload the docker image.
 An example image name could be: kubran/bcftools:v1.17